 Shampoo.
 Wash hair with Castile soap and water.
 Apply a handful of baking soda while lathering up and massage into scalp.
 If desired, add your favorite essential oil such as rosemary or lavender.
 You’ll notice you won’t have to wash your hair as often, and your hair will be a lot fuller and easier to manage.

 Hair rinse.
-Brunettes: one part apple cider vinegar or white vinegar to 4 parts water.
+Brunettes: one part apple cider vinegar to 4 parts water.
 Blondes: use either white vinegar or lemon juice (1 part to 4 parts water).
 This will leave your hair super clean, manageable and shiny!

 Relaxing, anti-inflammatory detox bath.
-5-6 cups Epsom salts, 1/2 cup baking soda, 4 tablespoons ginger powder, 1/2 cup of apple cider vinegar, 5-10 drops lavender, 5-10 drops frankincense, 5 drops tea tree oil.
-Soak for 15 minutes.
+4-6 cups Epsom salts, 1/2 cup baking soda, 4 tablespoons ginger powder, 1/2 cup of apple cider vinegar, 1/2 cup bentonite clay, and your favorite essential oils such as 5-10 drops lavender, 5-10 drops frankincense, 5 drops tea tree oil, clary sage, ylang ylang, or patchouli.
+Chillax, soak and breathe for 15-20 minutes.

 Sunscreen.
 Mix the following together and apply onto your skin: coconut oil and a few drops of either carrot seed oil or raspberry seed oil (organic, of course!).
 Carrot seed oil has an SPF of 38-40, and raspberry seed oil has an SPF of 28-50.